Shifts

 How to assign a shift

-- Click on the employee drop-down to choose an employee to be scheduled on the shift.
+4. Click on the drop-down to choose an employee to be scheduled on the shift.

-- Employees who are available or unavailable according to their agreement and have a Notice of Interest(s) (if notice of interests is not used, this part is not applicable)
+1. Employees who are available or unavailable according to their agreement and have submitted Availability (if availability is not used, this part is not applicable):

-- Employees who are unavailable (according main agreement, has an absence or a shift):
+3. Unavailable employees (according to the main agreement, have an absence or a shift):

 Visual indications